BenBoZ/benboz.github.io/_posts/blog/2017-02-20-Structured-debugging.md

 * __Binary search / wolf-fencing__:
-  * Split the program/procedure in half, see if the system (dependency chain) is infected, if so investigate half before that point, if not infect half after that point.
+  * Split the program/procedure in half, see if the system (dependency chain) is infected, if so investigate the half before that point, if not inspect the half after that point.

 * __(Forward) Topographic__
   * Given a set of inputs and transformations resulting in a failure, follow